YunusEmreBEYAZ/BookSearchAPI/README.md

 * Create a input area where the user can write a book name.
 * Create a button, when user clicks on it app will fetch the data and show user author, description and book's image
 * Add favicon.
+* When user searched a book by name, bring the author's all books. (max 10 books).

 ## Nice Have